 Whether you fancy taking a tour of your local waterways, heading further afield or grabbing some Instagram-gold standard SUP yoga shots, there's plenty to get excited about in the world of SUP.
 It’s a great sport in its own right, giving you a good core workout and a fair cardio hit into the bargain, as well as being a fun way to travel.
 As you're standing full height, you’ll be able to get a great view of the landscape, as well as early warning of any hazards ahead.
 That same elevated perspective gives you a new level of visibility into the underwater world – great for wildlife spotting.

 SUP has really taken off in the UK, partly because of the astonishing range of beautiful places to visit on your board.
 From the vast canal network to a huge variety of reservoirs and lakes and of course the hundreds of miles of coast, there will be inspiring and exciting SUP opportunities very near you, wherever you are.

 If you need more guidance, head to the bottom of this article for a guide to learn if inflatable paddle boards are good for beginners, and what to look for in a beginners' SUP.
 While most of these kits contain everything you need to take to the waterways, there are a few additions that you might want to invest in if you're going to SUP on the regular.
 One of the best life jackets is an important safety precaution, if you want to bring anything on the board you'll want one of the best dry bags to keep it protected, and a pair of the best water shoes are an essential for hopping in and out of water in comfort.
 Most people tend to paddle board in swimwear/sports clothing, but for extra warmth (especially if you might end up in the water), a wetsuit might be a good shout, too.
-Now without further ado, let's check out the best paddle boards for beginners.
+Now without further ado, let's check out the best beginner paddle boards.